-An analysis of the non-performing profile of the loan book indicates significant volume in the '120+ Days Delinquent' classifications.
+An analysis of the non-performing component of the loan book indicates significant volume in the '120+ Days Delinquent' classifications.
 NAMA is addressing this issue in part by insisting, as part of any ongoing consensual support provided by NAMA to the debtor, that all income produced by the underlying secured assets is paid to NAMA.
 The extent to which debtors do not comply with this, and other key milestones set by NAMA, will determine whether these delinquent loans will be enforced.
 In some cases, the delinquent loans may be re-financed on new terms set by NAMA.
 The sole driver of NAMA's decisions in this regard is the maximisation of the return to the taxpayer.
 The degree of default measurement is based on the default of the original PAR debt acquired by NAMA from the participating institutions.
-NAMA value is provided for information purposes and is not measured for degree of default under the same terms as the PAR debt.